westonsteimel/research-lab/README.md

-Scratch repo for research and such.
+Scratch repo for research, experimentation, and such.